 This bill amends South Dakota's liquor licensing laws, specifically addressing renewal fee requirements for on-sale liquor licensees whose business premises have been annexed into a first-class municipality.
-The bill modifies Section 35-4-2 to allow the municipal governing body to set the renewal fee for the first renewal of an on-sale license after annexation to be equal to the fee for the most recent on-sale liquor license issued by the municipality.
-Additionally, it stipulates that the increased renewal fee cannot be imposed on any licensee who initially paid a fee that was not less than what the first-class municipality was charging for an on-sale license.
+The bill modifies Section 35-4-2 to clarify that while the renewal fee for on-sale licenses may not exceed fifteen hundred dollars, there is an exception for licensees whose premises have been annexed.
+In such cases, the municipal governing body can set the renewal fee equal to the fee for the most recent on-sale liquor license issued by the municipality for the first renewal after annexation.
+Additionally, the bill ensures that the increased renewal fee cannot be imposed on licensees who initially paid a fee that was not less than what the municipality was charging for an on-sale license.

-Furthermore, the bill amends Section 35-4-13 to clarify that if an on-sale licensee's premises are transferred due to annexation, they may continue to operate until their license expires.
-Upon expiration, the renewal application cannot be denied based on the number of existing on-sale licenses exceeding the limitations set forth in the chapter.
-For subsequent renewals, the renewal fee must not exceed fifteen hundred dollars, as established in subdivision 35-4-2(4).
+Furthermore, the bill amends Section 35-4-13 to allow on-sale licensees to continue operating until their license expires after their premises have been annexed.
+It stipulates that renewal applications cannot be denied based on the number of existing on-sale licenses exceeding the limits set by the law.
+For subsequent renewals after the first, the renewal fee must not exceed the previously established cap of fifteen hundred dollars.
+These changes aim to provide clarity and fairness for on-sale liquor licensees affected by municipal annexation.

 Senate Local Government Engrossed, 02/07/2025: 35-4-2, 35-4-13